Tbrennan6/IcelandicNow/docs/welcome/02_how-to-learn-icelandic.md

 <!-- *Like with flashcards, the best notes are made to be reviewed and referred to again and again.* -->
 <!-- </div> -->

-Moreover, the act of writing things down provides you with a valuable resource: you create a reference that you can revisit, revise, and explore anew with a more knowledgeable perspective later on.
+Moreover, writing things down provides a valuable resource: you create a reference that you can revisit, revise, and explore anew with a more knowledgeable perspective later on.

-Just remember, if you write something down and then never look at it again, it ceases to be beneficial.
-Daily reviews are ideal, but not always realistic.
+Just remember: if you write something down and then never look at it again, it ceases to be beneficial.
+Daily reviews are ideal, but they are not always realistic.
 Try to review your notes as often as possible.

 What's more, not every verb table or newly learned definition will reappear in the course; in fact, they will do so infrequently.
 It's simply not feasible, given the course's scope and the need to progress, to review everything.
 But I do know that learning isn't always a straight path.
 It's unrealistic to expect yourself or anyone else to grasp everything right away, let alone retain that information indefinitely.
 That is where your notes come in.